SolaceProducts/terraform-provider-solacebroker/docs/data-sources/msg_vpn_rest_delivery_point_rest_consumer_tls_trusted_common_name.md

   restdeliverypointname|x||x|
   tlstrustedcommonname|x||x|
   A SEMP client authorized with a minimum access scope/level of "vpn/read-only" is required to perform this operation.
-  This has been deprecated since (will be deprecated in next SEMP version).
+  This has been deprecated since 2.17.
 Common Name validation has been replaced by Server Certificate Name validation.
 ---

 # solacebroker_msg_vpn_rest_delivery_point_rest_consumer_tls_trusted_common_name (Data Source)